Andresws12/Portfolio-Vue3/README.md

 <font size="4">**Welcome to my personal portfolio 👋.**</font>

-My personal portfolio has been meticulously crafted using Vue 3, Typescript, and Pinia for seamless state management.
+My personal portfolio has been meticulously crafted using Vue 3, Typescript, and Pinia for  state management.
 I strive to demonstrate my development expertise and explore innovative ideas, while conducting experiments with leading-edge technologies in the field of frontend development.

 ## To-Do List 🎉